VienDinhCom/next-shopify-storefront/README.md

 ### Develop

-Run the project in development mode.
+Develop the project in development mode.

 ```bash
 yarn dev